Kristoffeh/fake-bank/readme.md

 # Fake Bank
-The fake bank is a webbased bootstrap webpage based on jQuery AJAX, MySQL and PHP.
+The fake bank is a webproject.
+Features are shown below.

 ## Features
 * Registration page